diego0tc/Portfolio/Animal Shelter/readme.md

 This files contains the codes, reports and presentation of this project.
-It is recomended to start with the pdf version (powerpoint) and then jump into the codes.
+It is recomended to start with the pdf versions and then jump into the codes.